george24601/george24601.github.io/_posts/2017-07-17-interview.md

 ```
 1. we will terminate early

 2. For all feasible combinations, we just look for the one with lexigraphically minimal (A, B).
-Our solution will not miss, because given anothing solution, if they involves indices with same value of A or B, we can swap them with the first A or B we met => which is discovered in our loop
+Our solution will not miss, because if there exists solution with A + B = S, then
+we know there must exist solution with lexigraphically minimal (A, B) as a solution, s.t., A+ B = S.

+3.Because if there is multiple values of A and B in the array, we can just swap indexes to move the index of A and B forward.

+4. Otherwise, we know there are multiple non-intersecting pairs that satisfies A + B = S.  We can obviously pick the first S sum pair we meet
 ```